 Illegal Discharge of a Weapon

 Even registered, legal gun owners can be charged for what is deemed “reckless” or “unsafe” firing of that weapon.
-Firing a gun to celebrate a holiday, inside a building, in a crowded area, or even just outside in a residential neighborhood can all result in a charge for illegal discharge of a weapon.
-If death or serious bodily injury occurs as the result of an illegal or reckless discharge of a firearm, the maximum possible prison sentence is greater.
+Firing a gun to celebrate a holiday, inside a building, in a crowded area, or even just outside in a residential neighborhood can result in a charge for illegal discharge of a weapon.
+If death or serious bodily injury occurs due to an illegal or reckless discharge of a firearm, the maximum possible prison sentence is greater.

 Not all weapons are guns.
-Some knives, pepper spray, brass knuckles, and Tasers are examples of weapons that are not firearms.
+Some knives, pepper spray, brass knuckles, and tasers are examples of weapons that are not firearms.
 Not all weapons are legal in Michigan, and anyone found carrying a prohibited weapon is subject to serious felony charges.
 If the weapon is concealed or in a car, there may be multiple felonies that are charged.
 Facing prosecution in the 52-4 District Court is harrowing.
 It takes an experienced, savvy criminal defense lawyer to seek an extraordinary plea bargain, sentence, or the dismissal of all charges.

 Felony firearm refers to the crime of carrying a firearm while another felony is being committed (or attempted).
-Felony firearm is a separate felony charge from the felony that was being committed at the time the weapon was possessed.
-A Felony Firearm conviction carries a 2 (two) year mandatory prison sentence that follows any other convictions.
-This means that sentence for Felony Firearm does not start until any other prison sentences are concluded.
+Felony firearm is a separate felony charge from the felony committed when the defendant possessed the weapon.
+A felony firearm conviction carries a mandatory two-year prison sentence that follows any other convictions.
+This means that a sentence for felony firearm conviction does not start until any other prison sentences are concluded.
 Another word for this is consecutive sentencing.

 Larceny of a Firearm